Copywriter vs. Content Writer: The Difference Explained in 10 Examples

 Content writing primes your audience

-- Features a multi-directional approach that uses internal and external links to direct readers off page
+2. Content Writing features a multi-directional approach that uses internal links and outbound links to direct readers off page

 In this video, Joanna walks you through the three simple ways Copyhackers writes consistently awesome blog posts.